Special Educational Needs

 What specialist services and expertise are available at or accessed by the school?

-We liaise with Manchester’s ‘One Education’ team, which offers a full range of support services and advisors.
+We liaise with many support services and advisors.
 If there were concerns over a child’s learning that we needed support in addressing within school, we would submit a referral to one of these agencies, who would then visit to advise us.
-Included are: Occupational Therapists; Educational Psychologists; Physiotherapists; Behaviour Support; Language and Learning Support; Speech and Language Therapists; Physical and Sensory Support; Child and Adolescent Mental Health Services; Targeted Mental Health in Schools; Support from Outreach Schools in Manchester.
+Included are: Occupational Therapists; Educational Psychologists; Physiotherapists; Speech and Language Therapists; Physical and Sensory Support; Child and Adolescent Mental Health Services; Targeted Mental Health in Schools; Support from Outreach Schools in Manchester such as RHOSEY and LOIS.

 Please see Manchester City Council’s Local Offer (A link to the website can be found on this page) for details of services commissioned to support schools.